smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - [EMCO Example: SmartCity Deployment](#emco-example-smartcity-deployment)

 ## Background
 Edge Multi-Cluster Orchestration(EMCO), an OpenNESS Building Block, is a Geo-distributed application orchestrator for Kubernetes\*.
-EMCO operates at a higher level than Kubernetes and interacts with multiple of edges and clouds running Kubernetes.
+EMCO operates at a higher level than Kubernetes\* and interacts with multiple of edges and clouds running Kubernetes.
 The main objective of EMCO is automation of the deployment of applications and services across multiple clusters.
 It acts as a central orchestrator that can manage edge services and network functions across geographically distributed edge clusters from different third parties.

 Increasingly we see a requirement of deploying 'composite applications' in multiple geographical locations.
-Some of the catalyst for this  change are:
+Some of the catalysts for this change are:

 -  Latency - requirements for new low latency application use cases such as AR/VR.
 Need for ultra low latency response needed in IIOT and other cases.
 This requires running some parts of the applications on edges close to the user
 -  Bandwidth - processing data on edges to avoid costs associated with transporting the data to clouds for processing,